Vision and Impact

 Walton Arts Center impact by the numbers:

-- In total to date almost half a million students and teachers (496,000) have been served by our arts education programs since 2001
+- In total to date more than 600,000 students and teachers have been served by our arts education programs since 2001

-- More than 27,000 students in more than 100 schools annually experience a live performance at Walton Arts Center as part of the Colgate Classroom Series season
+- More than 23,000 students from more than 100 schools annually experience a live performance at Walton Arts Center as part of the Colgate Classroom Series season

 - More than 350 teachers and teaching artists have learned to use the arts to teach core curriculum subjects like literacy, social studies and science.
 These exemplary educators brought the arts to more than 11,000 students, kindergarten through high school.

-- In 2016 Walton Arts Center celebrated its 25th year of partnership with the John F. Kennedy Center for the Performing Arts and its 22nd year as an arts integration training provider.
+- Walton Arts Center has been a partner with the John F. Kennedy Center for the Performing Arts for 27 years and Kennedy Center arts integration training provider for 24 years.

-- Nearly 6000 individuals have participated in a master class or other arts learning activity since Walton Arts Center opened.
+- More than 7,000 individuals have participated in a master class or other arts learning activity since Walton Arts Center opened.